 Following the completion of her internship in June 2009, Dr. Yates made the decision to return to her hometown of Indianapolis and begin her own mobile equine veterinary practice.
 In addition to providing veterinary services in central Indiana, Dr. Yates also regularly travels to shows in the Midwest to both compete and act as a competition veterinarian.
-She currently competes in both 3 day eventing and the amateur jumper divisions, while the rest of the family continues to concentrate on the AQHA circuit.
+She currently competes in the amateur jumper divisions, while the rest of the family continues to concentrate on the AQHA circuit.

 Indiana, Illinois, Florida, Kentucky